TABHQ/recruitment-test/readme.md

 You will be provided connection details to a database on the day which you will use to insert and read from with some test data provided.

+## Database tables
+There are two tables within the database.
+ 1. users (contains the users within the system)
+ 2. transactions (contains all transactions, Deposit, Withdrawal, Transfer logged in the system)

 ## Tasks

 You have been provided 3 HTML templates to connect to a backend using a language of your choice, here at TAB we use PHP and JS (jQuery / NodeJS), however this test is to see your process of thinking and how you approach solutions.